Travelling with Baby and Toddler Checklist contains affiliate links.

 A baby sleep bag is an essential for any parent but the Purflo Sleep Bag goes one step further when helping your little one get to sleep.
 Cleverly designed with a little pocket in the back and double zips at the front, your baby can be safely fastened into their car seat while in their sleep bag.
 The result?
 You can easily transfer your sleeping baby from their car seat to cot without having to wake them up to get them bedtime ready.

-Genius and a must when travelling around bedtime.
+Genius and a must for your travelling with baby and toddler checklist.

-With Olive now too big to be washed in a sink or a bidet (no judgement please), and being mobile enough to wriggle and slide around a bath, we decided to pack a bath mat to keep her accident-free when it came to her nightly soak.
+Once Olive was too big to be washed in a sink or a bidet (no judgement please), and being mobile enough to wriggle and slide around a bath, we decided to pack a bath mat to keep her accident-free when it came to her nightly soak.

-This might seem like a small essential, but having tried to bathe Olive in a big slippy bath before, it’s best to bring an inflatable baby bath to ensure that bath time remains a relaxing experience for all.
+This might seem like a small essential, but having tried to bathe Olive in a big slippy bath before, it’s best to bring a grippy bath mat, to ensure that bath time remains a relaxing experience for all.